isabella232/docs-13/docs/Getting_Started.md

 !!!
 Hint ""
     Notice that there are three additional fields: `ID`, `CreatedAt` and `UpdatedAt`.
 These are system fields and cannot be removed or modified.

+!!!
+Hint ""
+    You can change the order of those fields by dragging an entry on the icon on the left side.
+    The order you define here is the same order within the entry form, where you can create or edit entries for this content model.

 ### Fields for model Record

 This model will store content for music records.
 The fields will be: